capJavert/web-storage-object/README.md

 }
 var ogox = new LocalStorageObject(heroModel, 'ogox')
 ```
-Not if you check localStorage inside dev tools of your browser you will see:
+Now if you check localStorage inside dev tools of your browser you will see:

 ![Chrome DevTools showcase](https://i.imgur.com/8A3r8Nl.png "Chrome DevTools")